Aliraaaa4/Aliraaaa4/README.md

 - Founder and Secretary of the Artificial Intelligence Student Association at Arak University
 - Team Lead of Aurora Robotics Autonomous Vehicle Project
 - Organized AI seminars, workshops, and scientific activities
-- Collaborated with university technical communities
+- Collaborated with university technical communities and student organizations

 ---